TristanAntonsen/marching-squares/README.md

 <img src="sample-images/marched_no_interp.png">

-*Discrete data, such as with an image, can be used as well.
+*Discrete input data, such as with an image, can be used as well.
 This example extracts the boundary of green regions.
 The image was first box blurred prior to sampling to allow interpolation to smooth the boundary.*

 <img src="sample-images/marched_img_red.png">